rdiaz02/Adios_Mendeley/README.md

   have removed which results in the broken link in mendeley and paths to inexistent files in the bibtex file.

+- No export of bibtex entry if no key.

+- spaces and ' and & and ... in file and directory names.

+- very long file and directory names.

 Why through Bibtex: